-Several years ago, I realized that I have hardly any photos from my childhood.
+Years ago, I realized I have hardly any photos from my childhood.
 I have copies of some school photos, but I don't remember my parents taking any pictures.
 When my oldest son graduated high school, I started a project to document his life.
-It required dozens of photographs, and I was disappointed to discover that I didn't have as many "good" photos as I thought.
+It required dozens of photographs, and I was disappointed to discover that I didn't have as many "good" photos of him as I thought.
 I had taken plenty of pictures over the years, but most of them weren't very interesting, and most just sat in boxes in the basement.
 I didn't like the way that felt.
 So I bought a camera.

-For me, photography has always been about capturing memories.
+For me, photography is about capturing memories.
 Because memories matter.
 Photography gives us a pause button in life.
 It's the art of freezing time to store feelings and emotions within a single frame.
 That's why I specialize in taking photos of everyday moments and people in action.
 Parents smiling at their children.
 Athletes chasing a soccer ball.
 Kids playing in a recital.
 Employees giving a presentation.
 Actors performing on stage.
 Pets playing in their backyard.
 People laughing.
 Thinking.
 And even crying.